-(6) Reflects the aggregate grant date fair value of DSUs granted during the 2014 fiscal year.
-The value of each DSU was determined using the fair market value of the underlying Common Share on January 31, 2014, May 1, 2014 or August 8, 2014, respectively, the applicable date of the grant, and was calculated in accordance with the equity compensation accounting provisions of FASB ASC Topic 718, without respect to forfeiture assumptions.

-(7) The aggregate number of Common Shares subject to DSUs (including both vested and unvested DSUs, DSUs granted as a result of converting dividend equivalents and DSUs granted in lieu of cash retainer) outstanding as of September 30, 2014 was as follows:
+- (6) In addition to the cash-based retainer and DSUs granted to Professor Porter for his service on the Board, he earned an additional \$158,333 in cashbased consulting fees and received a grant of \$200,019 in RSUs for the provision of consulting services to the Company. - (7) Reflects the aggregate grant date fair value of DSUs granted during the 2015 fiscal year.
+The value of each DSU was determined using the fair market value of the underlying Common Share on December 1, 2014 or January 30, 2015, respectively, the applicable date of the grant, and was calculated in accordance with the equity compensation accounting provisions of FASB ASC Topic 718, without respect to forfeiture assumptions. - (8) The aggregate number of Common Shares subject to RSUs (both vested and unvested) and DSUs (including both vested and unvested DSUs, DSUs granted as a result of converting dividend equivalents and DSUs granted in lieu of cash retainer) outstanding as of September 30, 2015 was as follows:

-Name Aggregate Number of Common Shares Subject to Stock Awards Outstanding as of September 30, 2014
+Name Aggregate Number of Common Shares Subject to Stock Awards Outstanding as of September 30, 2015

-Alan H. Barry 13,094
+Alan H. Barry (former)

-Brian D. Finn
+Brian D. Finn 4,183

-Adam Hanft 16,533
+Adam Hanft 20,428

-Michelle A. Johnson 1,315
+Michelle A. Johnson 4,094

-Stephen L. Johnson 12,244
+Stephen L. Johnson 13,463

-Thomas N. Kelly Jr. 14,532
+Thomas N. Kelly Jr. 11,951

-Katherine Hagedorn Littlefield 14,779
+Katherine Hagedorn Littlefield 11,539

-James F. McCann 2,984
+James F. McCann 5,812

-Nancy G. Mistretta 15,211
+Nancy G. Mistretta 11,860

-Michael E. Porter, Ph.D.
-5,403
+Michael E. Porter, Ph.D. (former) 3,103

-Stephanie M. Shern (former) 14,047
+Stephanie M. Shern (former)

-John R. Vines 3,809
+John R. Vines 7,273